jake-chipps/friendometer/_docs/guides/storytelling-guide.md

 ![final updated forever loop](../guides/guide-resources/sto-updated-forever.png)

 I then tested my project, and it worked!
+Others were also able to use my project!